henry-dura/BMI-Calculator/README.md

 In order to run this project you need:
 - A personal computer connected to the internet
 - Have a local version control like git installed on your computer and a Github account.
-- Install flutter on your machine:[flutter installation guide](https://docs.flutter.dev/get-started/install)
+- Install flutter on your machine: [Flutter Installation Guide](https://docs.flutter.dev/get-started/install)
-- Setup your code editor (Visual studio code, Andriod studio, ...) : [editor setup](https://docs.flutter.dev/get-started/editor)
+- Setup your code editor (Visual Studio Code, Android Studio) :  [Editor Setup](https://docs.flutter.dev/get-started/editor)
+- Run `flutter doctor` to confirm everything is setup properly.

 ### Setup